gregrev/warbler/README.md

 # warbler (Twitter clone)

-In this exercise I practiced reading and understanding an existing application(simple twitter web app), as well as fixing bugs in it, writing tests for it, and extending it with new features.
+In this exercise I practiced reading and understanding an existing application(simple twitter web app), as well as fixed bugs in it, wrote tests for it, and extended it with new features.

 ## Goals Completed